1 – Prepare for On-Boarding

 Prepare and Deliver the SOW Agreement

-Based on the discussions and agreements obtained during the Customer Engagement Meeting, the CAWeb liaison will prepare a Statement of Work (SOW).
+Based on the discussions and agreements obtained during the Assessment Report Review meeting, the CAWeb liaison will prepare a Statement of Work (SOW).
 The SOW will identify the full scope of work necessary to complete a build of the customer’s current website within the CAWeb Publishing Service.
-As such, it becomes the key document that must be later submitted with any request for site building and subscribing to CAWeb.
-Additionally, the SOW identifies what content is out of scope.
+As such, it becomes the key document that will be attached to the Subscription (or Site Assessment & Subscription) service request.
 This SOW is the final deliverable of the Site Assessment Phase.

 Attach Statement of Work (SOW) Agreement

 After reviewing and discussing the SOW, the customer decides to subscribe to the CAWeb Publishing Service.
-If the initial service request (SR) was “Site Assessment” only, customer submits a second SR for Subscription and attaches the SOW.
-If the initial SR was “Site Assessment and Subscription”, attach the SOW to the initial SR. Billing will then commence for the following items:
+If the initial service request (SR) was “Site Assessment” only, the customer submits a second SR for Subscription and attaches the SOW.
+If the initial SR was “Site Assessment and Subscription”, customer attaches the SOW to the initial SR. Billing will then commence for the following items:

 - The monthly service subscription fee